 Deciding which KPIs to focus on for your company will require some research.
 Some will be more useful and easier to find than others.
-Others may require special software or will need to be calculated using different analytic tools or reports.
+Others may require special software or need to be calculated using different analytic tools or reports.
 Ultimately, you’ll want to find the right mix of KPIs to use and create a custom report to make it easy to compare how your campaigns are faring.

 - Indicates reach of advertising